iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 [^1] One of `serviceId` or `service` MUST be present for the [invitee](#roles) to be able to connect.
 If both fields are present, the [invitee](#roles) SHOULD default to the `serviceId`.

-[^2] A public `serviceId` may reveal the identity of the [inviter](#roles) to anyone able to view the invitation, if privacy is a concern using an inline `service` should be preferred.
-For a public organisation whose DID is already public knowledge a `serviceId` has several benefits: it establishes trust that the [invitee](#roles) is connecting to the correct party since a service from their public DID document is used, and the invitation may be re-used indefinitely even if the service referenced is updated with different endpoints.
-It is RECOMMENDED that the service referenced by `serviceId` conforms to the ["DIDCommMessaging" service type from the DIDComm specification](https://identity.foundation/didcomm-messaging/spec/#did-document-service-endpoint) as it allows `routingKeys` to be included if necessary.
+[^2] It is RECOMMENDED that the service referenced by `serviceId` conforms to the ["DIDCommMessaging" service type from the DIDComm specification](https://identity.foundation/didcomm-messaging/spec/#did-document-service-endpoint) as it allows `routingKeys` to be included if necessary.
 The DID document referenced by `serviceId` SHOULD include one or more [`keyAgreement`](https://www.w3.org/TR/did-core/#key-agreement) sections to use for [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption); the absence of any [`keyAgreement`](https://www.w3.org/TR/did-core/#key-agreement) section implies no [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption) will be used for the connection and an [invitee](#roles) may choose to reject such an invitation.
+A public `serviceId` may reveal the identity of the [inviter](#roles) to anyone able to view the invitation; if privacy is a concern using an inline `service` should be preferred.
+For a public organisation whose DID is already public knowledge, using `serviceId` has a few benefits: it establishes some level of trust that the [invitee](#roles) may be connecting to the correct party since a service from their public DID document is used, and the invitation may be re-used indefinitely even if the service referenced is updated with different endpoints.
+When using `service` instead of `serviceId`, a signed invitation may provide a similar level of trust.
+However, neither should be used as a complete replacement for interactive authentication due to the risk of man-in-the-middle attacks.

 [^3] Note that `recipientKeys` may have multiple entries in order of preference of the [inviter](#roles); this is to offer multiple key types (e.g. Ed25519, X25519) and an [invitee](#roles) may choose any key with which they are compatible.
 These keys may be static or generated once per invitation.
 Omitting `recipientKeys` implies that [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption) will not be used in the ensuing DIDComm connection.
 It is RECOMMENDED to include as [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption) ensures message integrity and protects communications from eavesdroppers over insecure channels.
 [Invitees](#roles) may choose to reject invitations that do not include `recipientKeys` if they want to enforce [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption).